pathivadaharish143/webroot/deploy.md

 	push submodules  # Deploy changes in all submodules push forks  # Deploy the extra forks added

-"push" sends a Pull Request (PR) unless you include "nopr"
+"push" also sends a Pull Request (PR) unless you include "nopr"

 ## Manual submodule refresh